-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Swanton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Swanton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Swanton is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Swanton who work in office and administrative support (14.79%), management occupations (10.21%), and sales jobs (8.10%).
+There are especially a lot of people living in Swanton who work in office and administrative support (14.79%), management occupations (10.49%), and sales jobs (9.00%).

 Also of interest is that Swanton has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small village, Swanton doesn't have a public transportation system that people use to get to and from their jobs every day.
+Swanton is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Swanton is English.
-Other important languages spoken here include Japanese and German.
+Other important languages spoken here include Spanish and German.